 Forums and Support

-WooCommerce has a public support forum, though they note that posts will generally not be answered by staff, as well as a ‘member’ forum for paying customers, which presumably is frequented by WooThemes staff.
+WooCommerce has a public support forum, though they note that posts will generally not be answered by staff, as well as a ‘member’ forum for paying customers, which presumably is frequented by WooCommerce staff.
 The member forum seems quite active with nearly 15k posts, the public forum less so though it is younger.
-A valid complaint about WooThemes in general is their propensity to wall off videos, articles and other documentation within the members area, which I can’t understand the point of.
-In fact this almost caused me to pass over WooThemes initially, but I managed to wind up with an account somehow or other prior to making a purchase sometime after signing up for a theme sandbox account and asking a support question (which was promptly answered, I should add).
+A valid complaint about WooCommerce in general is their propensity to wall off videos, articles and other documentation within the members area, which I can’t understand the point of.
+In fact this almost caused me to pass over WooCommerce initially, but I managed to wind up with an account somehow or other prior to making a purchase sometime after signing up for a theme sandbox account and asking a support question (which was promptly answered, I should add).

 The Jigoshop forum seems entirely open, and also seems quite active, though perhaps a bit quieter than the WooCommerce forum, unfortunately I couldn’t see a total post count.
 I never had cause to request help from the Jigoshop support staff, but I’m sure they’re great and give them the benefit of the doubt.